 As Dr. Poha, Peter MacNicol's painfully shy repartee brings a balletic grace to Janosz stumbling attempts of beguile and seduction - something Poha has perhaps seen but cannot imitate.

-If you saw the movie trailer (or the menu screen of the DVD), then you quickly realize that Reitman, Ramis, and Ackroyd apparently put all of their success with GHOSTBUSTERS down to one point: a giant varmint must move through the heart of New York City.
+If you saw the movie trailer (or the menu screen of the Disc), then you quickly realize that Reitman, Ramis, and Ackroyd apparently put all of their success with GHOSTBUSTERS down to one point: a giant varmint must move through the heart of New York City.